JoshChubi/Academic/Spring2019/Discrete Math/Arithmetic and Geometric Series/  README.md

 # Arithmetic and Geometric Series
-Program that when given 3 variables for Arithmetic and Geometric series, will solve for missing two variables
+Program that when given 3 variables for Arithmetic and Geometric series, will solve for missing two variables<br />
+Become familiarized with function pointers in C++

 ## Ignore These Cases
 ### Arithmetic<br />